Skip to main content

 If you're moving away from NotebookLM, here's how to preserve your work:

-1. Export your sources: download the original sources you uploaded
+1. Export your sources.
+Download the files you uploaded.

-4. Choose your new tool based on what you valued most about NotebookLM
+4. Choose your new tool.
+Base the choice on what you valued most about NotebookLM.

-Most alternatives accept the same source formats, so migration is straightforward.
-If you're a student, our guide on NotebookLM for students covers workflows you might want to replicate in your new tool.
-You can also learn how to use NotebookLM effectively if you decide to keep it alongside another tool.
+Most tools accept the same source formats, so the move is simple.
+If you are a student, our guide on NotebookLM for students covers workflows you may want in your new tool.
+You can also learn how to use NotebookLM effectively if you keep it alongside another tool.

-The trend is toward more specialized tools that excel at specific research workflows rather than general-purpose assistants.
-For a detailed look at how these tools stack up, see our guide to NotebookLM competitors.
-For a three-way comparison, see NotebookLM vs Obsidian vs Atlas.
+The trend is toward tools built for one job.
+For more detail, see our guide to NotebookLM competitors.
+For a three-way view, see NotebookLM vs Obsidian vs Atlas.
 Consider what you need:

 • Source understanding: NotebookLM, Claude, SciSpace